Read Nagarjuna with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Nagarjuna reasons when the first answer is not enough.

 Your view seems to depend on Emptiness and Dependent origination.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Reductio and middle-way analysis: he shows that views collapse when they treat things as self-subsisting in the wrong way.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.